jondot/rn-snoopy/README.md

-With Snoopy you can tame a stream of events, using [Rx](https://github.com/Reactive-Extensions/RxJS) and a few built-in goodies, to locate performance hogs, problems, and expose unexpected communications.
+With Snoopy you can tame a stream of events, using [Rx](https://github.com/Reactive-Extensions/RxJS) and a few built-in goodies, to locate performance hogs, problems, and expose unexpected communications on the bridge.

 The React Native bridge is the hub where communication between the Javascript and the Native world happen.
 Optimizing and catching unexpected (bad) communications can make or break your performance.
 Being that central and sensitive place, it made sense to have tooling built around it.

+*NOTE*: Please see [bleeding edge](#bleeding-edge) to understand how Snoopy works and why you should only use it in DEV.

 <h3 align="center">
   <img src="media/snoopy.gif" alt="Snoopy" width="400px"/>